degiy/cc2530/docs/README.md

 # some code exemple
 - a C program to load your program using UART (written in C, and who compiles with SDCC) : https://github.com/ekawahyu/ccboot-CC2530 (great job, had to eat the doc too... i know the feeling).
 Maybe the best place to start in you plan to use C and a free toolchain on cc2530
+- an ASM program to bootload code into CC2531 trough USB DFU : https://github.com/rosvall/cc2531_bootloader.git
+- an ASM monitor for 8051 with plenty of usefull routines : https://www.pjrc.com/tech/8051/paulmon2.html